Szuszu12/GameWorld/README.md

 ## Usage
-To use this project, simply clone the repository to your local machine and open the HTML files in a web browser or use this link: https://szuszu12.github.io/GameWorld/index.html
+To use this project, simply clone the repository to your local machine and open the HTML files in a web browser or use this link to open page in browser: https://szuszu12.github.io/GameWorld/index.html

 ```bash
 git clone https://github.com/Szuszu12/GameWorld.git